tiago123456789/checker-website-links/README.md

 - api-key: API key of Firecrawl(https://www.firecrawl.dev/).
 - link: Link of the website to check links.
 For example: https://www.firecrawl.dev/ or https://www.abacatepay.com/ or https://www.google.com/
+- country: Country of the website to check links.
+For example: BR or US
+- language: Language of the website to check links.
+For example: pt or en
+- output-format: Output format of the website to check links.
+Default: json .
+The output format can be **json** or **csv**.
 - limit: Limit of links to check.
 Default: 100
 - disable-cache: Disable cache of the website to check links.
 Default: false .
 If true, the website will not use cache to check links, because will add "?v=unix_time_milliseconds" to the link to avoid cache.
 - timeout: Timeout of the website to check links.
 Default: 5